swup/docs/docs/other/common-issues.md

 **[head-plugin]({{ "/plugins/head-plugin" | relative_url }})** could help solve that, as well as deleting the tag from head.
 There are also other, more reliable alternatives to make search engines index your site correctly, like sitemap.

 See [this issue](https://github.com/swup/swup/issues/130) for more information.

+## Improving accessibility
+Since we're dynamically re-rendering parts of the page, it's ideal to add `aria-live="polite"` attribute to the swup containers for screen readers.
+Unfortunately, this attribute [cannot be added dynamically](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) after page load to work, so it needs to be added manually.